nanaya-tachibana/nanaya-tachibana.github.io/_posts/2014-3-3-Hello-World.md

 ---
 layout: post
-title: You're up and running!
+title: Peak Finding
+tags: [algorithm, 6006]
 ---
 This is a problem from MIT Course 6.006.